Yes. You can use Grim Reefer with the Aspergillus 5-color qPCR assay by making a slight modification to the published protocol.

 The Grim Reefer qPCR Assay uses the Cy5 channel to detect the Positive Control.
 However, the PathoSEEK Aspergillus 5-Color Detection Assay also uses Cy5 to detect Aspergillus flavus.
 That means the Grim Reefer Positive Control would show up as a positive A. flavus on the Aspergillus 5-color Assay.
 Therefore, The Grim Reefer Positive Control should not be added to any samples that will be tested with the Aspergillus 5-Color Assay.

 Instead, we recommend you create a blank extraction that will serve as a control for the entire run.
 If there is a Cy5 signal for the blank extraction, you know the Grim Reefer® Enzyme was properly deactivated.

 How to Modify the SenSATIVAx Extraction

-However, do NOT spike the diluted Grim Reefer control DNA into the sample extractions.
-Only add the Grim Reefer Positive Control to the TSB Blank Extraction.
+However, do NOT spike the diluted Grim Reefer positive control DNA into the sample extractions.
+Only add the Grim Reefer Positive Control DNA to the TSB Blank Extraction.
 If the Grim Reefer control is spiked into your samples, they will all show positive results for Aspergillus flavus as this probe contains the same Cy5 fluorophore as the Grim Reefer Assay probe.

-It’s important to add the Grim Reefer Assay to your master mix as stated in the SOP.
+It’s important to add the Grim Reefer Assay to your master mix as stated in the SOP (link below).
 This will ensure the mix is consistent between all the samples and controls.
 Cy5 amplification should be observed on the TSB blank sample, indicating the Grim Reefer enzyme was completely deactivated with the addition of the MGC lysis buffer.
 Any Cy5 amplification observed in the sample wells indicated a positive A. flavus result.